Jacki Apple

+Apple is the winner of National Endowment for the Arts grants in 1979, 1982, 1984, and 1992 and a New York State Council on the Arts grant in 1981.
+In 2012, she received a Distinguished Teaching of Art Award from the College Art Association.

 Artworks

-Her work deals with memory, history, and the interface between nature and culture, the relationship between matter and consciousness, and historical, biological, and geological time, as well as political and social issues.
+Jacki Apple's work deals with memory, history, and the interface between nature and culture, the relationship between matter and consciousness, and historical, biological, and geological time, as well as political and social issues.
 Loss, disappearances, and dislocations are often underlying themes.

-The interdisciplinary performance The Amazon, The Mekong, The Missouri and the Nile (1985), a discourse on the nature of colonialism was conceived by artist/writer Jacki Apple, choreographer Mary Jane Eisenberg, and composer/musician Bruce Fowler.
+The interdisciplinary performance The Amazon, The Mekong, The Missouri and the Nile (1985), a discourse on the nature of colonialism she co-conceived with choreographer Mary Jane Eisenberg and composer-musician Bruce Fowler.